Gyakobo/Huffman-Coding/README.md

 Throughout his career, Huffman made significant contributions to various areas of computer science and engineering.
 He was a professor at MIT and later at the University of California, Santa Cruz, where he helped establish the Computer Science Department.

-David Huffman's work has had a lasting impact on how data is efficiently stored and transmitted, and his legacy continues to influence modern computing and telecommunications.
+David Huffman's work has had a lasting impact on how data is efficiently stored and quickly transmitted, and his legacy continues to influence modern computing and telecommunications.

 ## Methodology